PolymerSearch/apidocs/source/includes/app_embed.md

 --header 'workspace-id: 64XX73dd2221f86XXbc934XX'
 ```

-> workspace-id header is optional and only needed when you want to generate auth-token for any specific workspace which is different than default workspace defined with APIKEY
+> workspace-id header is optional and only needed when you want to generate auth-token for a specific workspace which is different than default workspace defined with APIKEY
 > The above command returns JSON structured like this:

+> Response

 ```json
 {